abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Collection Properties

-Collection properties are returned as JSON arrays, where each element of the array is a JSON object whose type is specified in the schema document describing the containing type.
+Collection-valued properties are returned as JSON arrays, where each element of the array is a JSON object whose type is specified in the schema document describing the containing type.

+Collection-valued properties may contain a subset of the members of the full collection.
+In this case, the collection-valued property shall be annotated with a next link property.
+The property representing the next link shall be a peer of the collection-valued property, with the name of the collection-valued property suffixed with "@odata.nextLink".
+The value of the next link property shall be an opaque URL that the client can use to retrieve the next set of collection members.
+The next link property shall only be present if the number of resources requested is greater than the number of resources returned.

+Collection-valued properties may be annotated with a count.
+The property representing the count is a peer of the collection-valued property, with the name of the collection-valued property suffixed with "@odata.count".
+The value of the count is the total number of members available in the collection.

 Collection-valued properties shall not be null.
 Empty collections shall be returned in JSON as an empty array.